Start Time

 Nature-Based and Sustainable Flood Management

-Speaker: Jonathan Cooper, Flood Resilience and Adaptation Consultant, Cooper Resilience Consulting Ltd
+Speaker: Jonathan Cooper, Director of Natural Capital Ireland, Flood Resilience and Adaptation Consultant, Cooper Resilience Consulting Ltd

 • Integrating engineered defences with natural floodplains, wetlands, and blue-green infrastructure